The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 - If your employment ends, you will be paid for all approved time worked in the next scheduled payroll processing date.

-- State minimum wage notice can be found under employee rights on our web site
+- Federal and State required notices can be found under employee rights on our web site at staffsol.com

 - State requirements (equal pay, sick time, etc.) will be communicated to you 1) In writing or 2) Verbally at time of placement.